The Forest-Lords of Dihad

-The Forest-Lords of Dihad is a 1982 role-playing game supplement published by Gamelords for The Fantasy Trip.
+The Forest-Lords of Dihad is a licensed supplement published by Gamelords in 1982 for the fantasy role-playing game The Fantasy Trip (TFT) published by Metagaming Concepts.

 Contents

 The Forest-Lords of Dihad is a supplement in which the heavily forested nation of Dihad is detailed, as are its repeated wars with neighboring Muipoco.

 This campaign setting supplement details The Land Beyond the Mountains, a wooded wilderness region.
 It provides information on four counties, several villages, short adventure scenarios, encounters, and rules for hunting, trapping, and logging.

 Publication history

-The Forest-Lords of Dihad was written by Richard Meyer and art by Wallace Miller and published by Gamelords in 1982 as a 32-page book.
+In 1977, Metagaming Concepts released Melee and Wizard, which together formed the ruleset for the fantasy role-playing game The Fantasy Trip.
+In 1982, Metagaming licensed Gamelords to produce material for TFT, and The Forest-Lords of Dihad was the first product, a 32-page book written by Richard Meyer, with cover art by V.M.
+Wyman, and interior art by Wallace Miller and Larry Shade.

-Shannon Appelcline noted that by the early 1980s, Howard Thompson "was already looking to produce more group-oriented products for TFT.
+Game historian Shannon Appelcline noted that by the early 1980s, Howard Thompson "was already looking to produce more group-oriented products for TFT.
 In 1982 he signed an agreement with RPG publisher Gamelords to create a campaign world for TFT.
 Metagaming soon published Gamelords's first two campaign books, The Forest-Lords of Dihad (1982) and The Warrior-Lords of Darok (1982).
 However Thompson terminated this agreement before any further work was done and two later books that were originally intended for TFT were instead published by Gamelords as supplements for their own Thieves' Guild game system."